Dave-team/Knowledge-base/Priorities.md

 - Sell yourself

 ## Health:
+- Have an all round more calm mindß
-Become more flexible by following a stretching routine
+- Become more flexible by following a stretching routine

 ## Experiences:
 - Look for opportunities for experiences